 Find an Investor-Friendly Loan

-The challenge for low-income earners, can be the time taken to save for a sufficient deposit.
-Some lenders require a higher deposit for an investor than is required for an owner-occupier, so seek out a lender and loan that is investor friendly, or consider living in the property for a period after the purchase before converting it into an investment property as your portfolio grows.
+The biggest challenge for low-income earners can be the time taken to save for a sufficient deposit.
+Some lenders require a higher deposit for an investment property than an owner-occupied property, so it’s important to seek out a lender and loan that is investor-friendly.
+Alternatively, you could consider living in the property for a period after the purchase before converting it into an investment property as your portfolio grows.

-In any case, having at least 10 per cent of the property’s purchase price as a deposit will not only increase the likelihood of loan approval, it will also increase your borrowing capacity and lower the risk that you will have to pay lenders’ mortgage insurance (LMI).
+If you are eager to enter the property market, having at least 10 per cent of the property’s purchase price as a deposit will increase the likelihood of loan approval and increase your borrowing capacity.
+However, we recommend having a larger deposit of 20 per cent, as most individuals would be required to pay lenders’ mortgage insurance (LMI).

-Regional areas can be an alternative as the entry point to the market is lower although there will generally be less capital growth, there are higher rental yields on offer which can assist you holding the asset specially in its first couple of years.
+Purchasing property in regional areas is a great entry point to the market.
+Although there may be less capital growth, there are higher rental yields on offer which can assist you holding the asset, providing stability during the first few years.

 Investing with a close friend or relative is another way to enter the market for those who earn a low income.
-As long as agreements are in place, including who is responsible for the mortgage and what happens if one owner defaults, how the property will be used, in what circumstances it may be sold, and how maintenance will be paid for, co-ownership is preferable to not owning a property at all.
+As long as agreements are in place, including who is responsible for the mortgage and what happens if one owner defaults, property use, potential sale, and maintenance.

-Recent research suggests that as many as 60 per cent of applicants who are rejected by the major banks would be eligible for a loan through a specialist lender.
-Specialist or non-conforming loans do carry higher interest as a rule, to account for the higher perceived risk the lender is taking, but a good finance broker will see this type of loan as a stepping-stone to a prime loan, and help their client prove themselves so that they can switch to a prime loan after a year or so.
+Recent research suggests that as many as 60 per cent of applicants who are rejected by the major banks may be eligible for a loan through a specialist lender.
+Specialist or non-conforming loans have higher interest rates to account for the higher perceived risk the lender is taking.
+However, this option provides a stepping-stone to entering the property market.
+There is always the option of refinancing with a major lender after two years.